thorlindberg/thesis/dissertation/8-2-2 results-comparison-structure.md

 <br>

+[ Transformation required to achieve this ]

+// some of this data has been modified because it did not match the type props by name :(
+// .speed was made optional because it is missing from the data

 Becomes this data structure when the TXON grammar is applied:

 ```
-// some of this data has been modified because it did not match the type props by name :(
-// .speed was made optional because it is missing from the data
 {
     "init": {
         "location": {